monish-exz/ml-dataset-lint/README.md

 2. Dataset is loaded into memory
 3. Structural checks are applied
 4. Target & label distribution is analyzed
+5. Correlation & leakage signals are evaluated
-5. Rule-based warnings are generated
+6. Rule-based warnings are generated
-6. Results are displayed in the terminal
+7. Results are displayed in the terminal

 ---